nodeup/transcriptions/53-a-very-meta-show.md

 1:18:03 - **Nizar Khalife**: Yeah, I really want to thank everyone at &yet and everyone else not at &yet who contributed to the whole experience.
 It was absolutely amazing, it blew me away.
 It was my first conference and I really liked how it's not just pedal to the metal.
 It was definitely something greater than just tech, just coding, just a conference.
 It was something much larger than life in that sense.
 I met a lot of the &yet team - they're really awesome.
 And the actors, the musicians, everyone who helped make that happen deserves some praise because it was amazing.
 Matt?

-1:18:59 - **Matt Creager**: I just wanted to say that &yet and realtimeconf were absolutely incredible and I just kind of wanted to -- she'll never hear this, but -- there was a moment where a person did a solo cello performance and she sang this a song that she'd written herself -- this is [Alana Henderson](https://www.facebook.com/alanahendersoncello) who played Ross in the play that played out.
+1:18:59 - **Matt Creager**: I just wanted to say that &yet and realtimeconf were absFolutely incredible and I just kind of wanted to -- she'll never hear this, but -- there was a moment where a person did a solo cello performance and she sang this a song that she'd written herself -- this is [Alana Henderson](https://www.facebook.com/alanahendersoncello) who played Ross in the play that played out.
 And three people at my table were in tears.
 I won't tell you if I was one of them or not, I was just at a development conference.

 1:19:40 - **Nizar Khalife**: And she's quite the looker, too, by the way.